nizhunt/dotProduct/readme.md

 }
 ```

-cd into the `dotProduct` directory and run `nargo check`.
+cd into the `dotProduct` directory from your terminal and run `nargo check`.
 Expect the following output

 ```bash
 Constraint system successfully built!